 We walked along stone walls and passed a small World War II memorial on our way back.
 It took about 20 minutes to return to the entrance.

-Fortunately we did a good pace and returned with time to spare, so while waiting for the bus we had something in the park restaurant while we were waiting.
+Fortunately we did a good pace and returned with time to spare, so while waiting for the bus we had something in the park restaurant.
 The beer was made on the premises and was a refreshing end to the journey.
 Kim enjoyed the cream cake, a favourite of hers since we first tried it in Lake Bled.